 Those whose coconut plantation were flattened, they started planting chili.
 And so chili production and processing became significant.
 Locals called it Dumang but now it is more popularly known as Hot Pablo.
 Many benefitted from this alternative source of living.
 By products are sold abroad.
 Indeed, slowly, we’re moving in the right direction.

 Many sourced to planting cacao trees that can bear fruits and harvested in two years.
 And so I see another industry thriving in the years to come.
-During my summer vacation last year, I saw some banana, cassava and taro chips sold in the stores.
+During my summer vacation with twiddy last year, I saw some banana, cassava and taro chips sold in the stores.
 I found out they were locally manufactured in Cateel.
 It melted my heart as I sampled the taste of a local delicacy starting to become a pasalubong item from my hometown.
 This made me prouder about our people, our town.

 Traveling to the hinterlands of Cateel, the denuded hills even on the sides of the highways are green again.
 But you see all trees in uniform.
 Falcata trees are sprouting like mushrooms.
 These are variety of trees that can be harvested in 5 to 8 years and worth millions of pesos.
 Months after the devastating tragedy, locals started planting harvestable trees especially on those areas flattened by Pablo.
 You see, our people are moving forward.
 Really fast.